 There's more to spicy cocktails than the Bloody Mary.

 We could all use a little warmth this time of year, but sometimes a hot, steaming cup of something just isn't what you're looking for.
-As Jason Wilson detailed in last week's Washington Post, when a drink can use a little fire but you don't want to dispense with the ice, it's time to reach for the chilis that can push your liquor into Scoville unit territory.
+As Jason Wilson detailed in last week's Washington Post, when a drink can use a little fire but you don't want to dispense with the ice, it's time to reach for the chiles that can push your liquor into Scoville unit territory.

-As prevalent as jalapenos, Thai chilis, serranos and other members of the pepper clan are in the culinary world, they're notably rare in the realm of drinks.
+As prevalent as jalapenos, Thai chiles, serranos and other members of the pepper clan are in the culinary world, they're notably rare in the realm of drinks.
 Aside from a souped up Bloody Mary (or its relatives), most drinkers and bartenders ignore this section of the produce stand when selecting flavors for a cocktail.